 About Me

 As a teacher, I take great pride in the fact that I have been committed and effective throughout my entire teaching career for middle and high school students, university students, and community college students.
-I take great pride in my ability to speak and teach in different ways that reach a broad range of individuals–poor, urban kids of color; recent immigrants and English language learners; magnet and gifted students; scholars, social activists, and artists.
+I take great pride in my ability to teach in different ways to reach the broadest range of students possible.

 My academic publications include “Multiracial Identity in the Post-Civil Rights Era” (2005) in Social Identities, “Jean Toomer and Cane: Mixed-Blood Impossibilities” (2008) in Arizona Quarterly, and “Creating Multiracial Identities in the Work of Rebecca Walker and Kip Fulbeck: A Collective Critique of Liberal Multiculturalism” (2013) in the journal MELUS.
 In addition, Rudolph Byrd and Henry Louis Gates Jr. selected my Jean Toomer article for republication in the second Norton Critical Edition of Jean Toomer’s Cane (2011).